Global search

 Proposed settlement

-The parties have agreed to settle the Esanda car loans (ANZ and Macquarie Bank) flex commission class action for $85 million including legal costs.
+The parties have agreed to settle the Esanda car loans (ANZ and Macquarie Bank) flex commissions class action for $85 million including legal costs.
 The proposed settlement has been agreed on a no admission of liability basis.

 If the Court approves the proposed settlement, it will bind all group members, except those who opted-out of the proceeding.

-If the Court approves the proposed settlement, the settlement sum will be distributed to registered, eligible group members pursuant to a settlement distribution scheme.
+If the Court approves the proposed settlement, the settlement sum will be distributed to eligible group members pursuant to a settlement distribution scheme.
 A copy of the proposed settlement distribution scheme is available here.
 It is subject to approval by the Court.
-The settlement distribution scheme aims to deliver a simple, fair and cost-effective way to distribute the settlement funds to registered, eligible group members.
+The settlement distribution scheme aims to deliver a simple, fair and cost-effective way to distribute the settlement funds to eligible group members.

-Under the proposed settlement distribution scheme, the settlement sum will not be divided equally between registered, eligible group members.
-This is because the group members’ claims have different values, risks and complexities associated with them.
+Under the proposed settlement distribution scheme, the settlement sum will not be divided equally between eligible group members.
+This is because group members’ claims have different values, risks and complexities associated with them.

 We are unable to provide group members with an estimate of the amount of money they will receive if found eligible to participate in the proposed settlement.
 This is because any amount of compensation they receive will depend on a range of factors, including the:

-- terms of their loan contract;
+• terms of their loan contract; and

-- date on which they entered their car loan contract.
+• date on which they entered their car loan contract.

-The Court will be asked to approve the following deductions from the settlement sum before the remainder is distributed to registered, eligible group members.
+The Court will be asked to approve the following deductions from the settlement sum before the remainder is distributed to eligible group members.

 Legal costs: